tonyaytlo/Android-XDK/CONTRIBUTING.md

 # How to contribute

-We welcome contributions of all kinds to the Android XDK.
+We welcome contributions of all kinds to this project.
 If you have questions about anything in this guide, or would like to suggest improvements, please send an email to <support@layer.com>.

 ## Pull Requests